 There may be as many as 50 million Americans that can subscribe to the Amazon Prime service at a discounted price.
 The online retailer is offering savings to low income households as well as people living in poverty provided they receive some form of government assistance and also use a Electronic Benefits Transfer Card (EBT).

-This means that those millions of families that receive some form of benefits from programs including TANF – Temporary Assistance for Needy Families (TANF); cash assistance from welfare; SNAP food stamps Supplemental Nutrition Assistance Program; or the Women, Infants, and Children Nutrition Program (WIC) will be able to benefit from this new Amazon program.
+This means that those millions of families that receive some form of benefits from programs including TANF – Temporary Assistance for Needy Families (TANF); cash assistance from welfare; SNAP food stamps Supplemental Nutrition Assistance Program; Medicaid; or the Women, Infants, and Children Nutrition Program (WIC) will be able to benefit from this Amazon program.
 Even if a household is not currently on public assistance, and if they go onto a benefit at some later date, they will be able to enroll at some future date.
 We also have a list of tips for how low income families can save money on Amazon.
 This, combined with the discounted prime membership, can really add up.

-Amazon has now added Medicaid recipients to this discounted Prime service.
+Amazon also includes Medicaid recipients to this discounted Prime service.
 They will be able to subscribe for $5.99 per month.
 This is less than half of what the standard monthly retail price is.
 In addition, with Amazon looking more and more at health care, Medicaid recipients may soon be able to buy OTC prescriptions and other health care products they need.

 The savings will be substantial.
 This deal will save a family as much as $70 per year.
 While on the surface that may not sound like much money, it is equivalent to about 50% off the regular retail price.
 And of course a low income household will also benefit from all of the other benefits to using Prime…such as free shipping, video, TV on demand shows and music streaming services, the Prime Pantry to shop for groceries, and much more.
 The number of services Amazon offers now is incredible, and you can all but guarantee that Prime will continue to grow and add other components to it.